Phone: 020 8858 5497 Email: sao@sherington.greenwich.sch.uk

 Children:

-•ask simple questions and recognise that they can be answered in different ways
+•ask simple questions and recognise that they can be answered in different ways;

-•observe closely using simple equipment
+•observe closely using simple equipment;

-•perform simple tests
+•perform simple tests;

-•recognise and organise
+•recognise and organise;

-•use observations and ideas to suggest answers to questions
+•use observations and ideas to suggest answers to questions;

-•gather and record data to help answer questions
+•gather and record data to help answer questions.

 In Key Stage 2

-The focus of science teaching in key stage 2 is to enable pupils to broaden their scientific view of the world around them, and develop a deeper understanding of a wide range of scientific ideas.
+The focus of science teaching in key stage 2 is to enable children to broaden their scientific view of the world around them, and develop a deeper understanding of a wide range of scientific ideas.

 Children:

-•ask relevant questions
+•ask relevant questions;

-•independently plan, set up practical enquiries, comparative and fair tests
+•independently plan, set up practical enquiries, comparative and fair tests;

-•make systematic and careful observations
+•make systematic and careful observations;

-•gather, record, classify,and presentdata/findings in a variety of ways
+•gather, record, classify and present data/findings in a variety of ways;

-• make predictions and draw conclusions
+• make predictions and draw conclusions;

-•identify differences and similarities
+•identify differences and similarities;

-•use scientific evidence to answer questions and support their findings
+•use scientific evidence to answer questions and support their findings;

-•use test results to set up further comparative and fair tests
+•use test results to set up further comparative and fair tests;

-•identify scientific evidence that has been used to support or refute ideas or arguments
+•identify scientific evidence that has been used to support or refute ideas or arguments.